 DROP USER IF EXISTS STREAMING_USER;

 In this lab, we built a demo to show how to ingest time-series data using Snowpipe streaming and Kafka with low latency.
 We demonstrated this using a self-managed Kafka connector on an EC2 instance.
 However, for a production environment, we recommend using Amazon MSK Connect, which offers scalability and resilience through the AWS infrastructure.
+Alternatively, if you have infrastructure supported by either Amazon EKS or Amazon ECS, you can use them to host your containerized Kafka connectors as well.

 Related Resources